nextras/orm/docs/config-nette.md

 ## Configuration in Nette DI

-Orm comes with `OrmExtension` that will help you integrate all needed services with [Nette\DI](http://doc.nette.org/en/dependency-injection) component.
+Orm comes with `OrmExtension` that will help you integrate all needed services with the [Nette\DI](http://doc.nette.org/en/dependency-injection) component.

 #### PhpDoc Repository Definition

-The most common use-case is to define repositories as model class PhpDoc annotations.
-Orm extension will take care of your repositories and automatically create their definition for DI container.
+The most common use case is to define repositories as model class PhpDoc annotations.
+Orm extension will take care of your repositories and automatically create their definitions for the DI container.
 Also, a lazy loader will be injected into the model.
 The loader will provide repositories directly from your DI container.

-To define model repository use PhpDoc `@property-read` annotation:
+To define a model repository, use the PhpDoc `@property-read` annotation:

 ```php
 namespace MyApp;